What are the different types of computers?

 When most people hear the word "computer," they think of a personal computer such as a desktop or laptop computer.
 However, computers come in many shapes and sizes, and they perform many different functions in our daily lives.
 When you withdraw cash from an ATM, scan groceries at the store, or use a calculator, you're using a type of computer.

 Many people use desktop computers at work, home, school, or the library.
-They can be small, medium, or large in style, and usually sit on a desk.
-Once you add a monitor, mouse, and a keyboard, you have what is typically known as a desktop computer.
+They can be small, medium, or large in style, and they usually sit on a desk.
+Once you add a monitor, mouse, and keyboard, you have what is typically known as a desktop computer.

 Most desktop computers are easy to upgrade and expand or add new parts.
 Another benefit of desktop computers is the cost.
 If you compare a desktop and a laptop with the same features, you will most likely find that the desktop computer is priced lower.

 Some desktop computers have a built-in monitor to save space.
 These are often called all-in-one desktop computers.

-The second type of computer that you may be familiar with is a laptop computer, or a laptop.
+The second type of computer you may be familiar with is a laptop computer, or a laptop.
 Laptops are battery- or AC-powered personal computers that are more portable than desktop computers, allowing you to use them almost anywhere.

-Since a laptop is smaller than a desktop, it's more difficult to access the internal components.
-That means you may not be able to upgrade them as much as a desktop.
-However, it's usually possible to add more RAM or a bigger hard drive.
+Because a laptop is smaller than a desktop, it's more difficult to access its internal components.
+This means you may not be able to upgrade them as easily as a desktop.
+However, it's usually possible to add more RAM or a larger hard drive.